Romanhessec/federated-learning-medical-images/README.md

 The download link will be obtained from the Standford website and the path should be the root directory from git.

+One can use the 'preprocessing/unzip_chexpert.py' script to automatically unzip and sort the data.

 ## 4. Steps/To Do's

 1. Kubernetes Cluster General architecture - **done**